-This initiative is social and nonprofit, we are seeking financial support to advertise and make sure that this campaign reaches as many people as we can, with the only objective of raising awareness on food waste.
+This initiative is social, we are seeking financial support to advertise and make sure that this campaign reaches as many people as we can, with the only objective of raising awareness on food waste.

 Therefore, we aim to achieve an optimal point by which all the products that the farmer grows are sold at a fair price, leaving aside their physical appearance.

 If you want to learn more, call us or text us via WhatsApp.